How WOTC Works for Employers

 Ready to Simplify Your WOTC Process?

-WOTC Plus helps employers manage the Work Opportunity Tax Credit process with automated WOTC screening, Form 8850 workflow support, certification tracking, organized reporting, and hands-on support.
+WOTC Plus manage the Work Opportunity Tax Credit process with automated WOTC screening, automated Form 8850 processing, automated batch filing, certification tracking, organized reporting, and done-for-you service.

 What Is WOTC?
 FAQs